 Kansas Promise Scholarship + Butler Advantage

-Called the “Last Dollar” Scholarship – when other scholarships and grants are not sufficient to cover your tuition, fees, books and required course materials - the Kansas Promise Act will make up the difference.
-Recipients must meet qualifications and follow the application process to be eligible.
+Simply put, when other scholarships and grants are not sufficient to cover your tuition, fees, books and required course materials - the Kansas Promise Scholarship will make up the difference.

 WHO is eligible?

-Beginning with Initial Applications* for the Summer 2022 Semester, to be eligible for the Kansas Promise Scholarship you must:
+Beginning with Initial Applications* for Summer 2023, to be eligible for the Kansas Promise Scholarship you must: